Gender Pay Gap 2024

 Actions:

-1. Continue to support personal and professional development through our new online appraisal platform.
+- Continue to support personal and professional development through our online appraisal platform.

-4. Review the working conditions/ work patterns in our kitchens to provide better work/life balance for kitchen folk where practicable.
+- Continue to review the working conditions and work patterns in our kitchens to provide better work/life balance for kitchen folk where practicable.

 Bonus Pay Gap

-The following results are comparing bonus payments, where a bonus is regarded as any payment related to profit sharing, productivity, performance, incentive, or commission, e.g., employee of the quarter awards, long service etc.
+The following results are comparing bonus payments, where a bonus is regarded as any payment related to profit sharing, productivity, performance, incentive, or commission, and for The Hotel Folk include employee awards and long service.

-The bonus payment percentages are intended to reflect the distribution of bonus payments made to men and women “relevant employees”, who were paid bonus pay in the 12 months that ended on the 5th April 2023.
-8.8% of male employees received a bonus and 8.9% of women received a bonus.
-This reflects the challenging financial climate in which hospitality finds itself and our ability to pay additional incentives.
+The bonus payment percentages are intended to reflect the distribution of bonus payments made to male and female “relevant employees”, who were paid bonus pay in the 12 months that ended on the 5th April 2024.
+More women than men received a bonus in 2024 with 12.02% of male employees and 17.03% of women receiving payments.
+This is partly reflective of the fact that our Central Reservations team, which is commission based, is all female and that the bonuses paid out for Folk Awards in this year went to largely female teams.

-Comparing the average/mean bonus paid to men and women the figure was 54%, therefore on average men were paid 54% more in bonus payments than women.
-The median bonus pay figure is the difference between the median (middle) bonus pay paid to relevant employees who are men, and the median bonus pay paid to relevant employees who are women, ours is 0%, excluding the significant outliers, the amount of bonus paid to male and female employees were the same.
+Comparing the average/mean bonus paid to men and women the figure was 38.7%, therefore on average men were paid 38.7% more in bonus payments than women a decrease of 15.33%.
+The median bonus pay figure is the difference between the median (middle) bonus pay paid to relevant employees who are men, and the median bonus pay paid to relevant employees who are women, ours is 60% this year which is due to the fact that a higher number of lower bonuses were paid to women (via our Folk Awards and commission) whilst fewer bonuses were paid out to men, but those that were paid were of a higher value (via performance linked to the appraisal scheme for hotel managers).

 I can confirm our data is accurate and has been calculated according to the requirements and methodology set out in the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.